-- b) The company is party to additional legal actions arising in the ordinary course of business.
-Based on the available information as on March 31, 2023, the Company believes that it has adequate legal defences for these actions and that the ultimate outcome of these actions will not have a material adverse effect on the Company's financial position and results of operations. - c) The Company has received an order passed under section 7A of the Employees Provident Fund & Miscellaneous Provisions Act, 1952 from Employees Provident Fund Organisation (EPFO) claiming provident fund contribution aggregating to ₹ 6.4 million on special allowances paid to employees.
-The company has filed a writ petition before High court of Madras and obtained the stay of demand.
-In February 2019, the Supreme Court held, in a similar case, that Special allowances paid by the employer to its employee will be included in the scope of basic wages and subject to provident fund contribution.
-However, the Supreme Court has not fixed the effective date of order - d) During the financial year 2019-20, Directorate General of Goods and Services Tax Intelligence (DGGI) did an inspection based on the analysis of service tax returns filed by the company in the past.
-The company has been categorizing services relating to e-Learning and Infrastructure Management Services provided to foreign customers billed in convertible foreign currency under OIDAR services while filing its half-yearly service tax return.
+- b) The Company is party to additional legal actions arising in the ordinary course of business.
+Based on the available information as on September 30, 2023, the Company believes that it has adequate legal defenses for these actions and that the ultimate outcome of these actions will not have a material adverse effect on the Company's financial position and results of operations. - c) The company has received an adverse arbitration award for a sum of INR 20 million along with interest at 18% from the date of filing the claim i.e.27.01.2021 in the petition filed by one of the vendor and The company has filed an appeal on 30.04.2024 before the Hon'ble Madras High Court challenging the award passed by the Arbitrator.
+Although the company has a good case to defend, the company has provided provisions in its books. - d) The Company has received an order passed under section 7A of the Employees Provident Fund & Miscellaneous Provisions Act, 1952 from Employees Provident Fund Organisation (EPFO) claiming provident fund contribution aggregating to ₹ 6.4 million on special allowances paid to employees.
+The company has filed a writ petition before Hon'ble Madras High Court and obtained the stay of demand.
+In February 2019, Hon'ble Supreme Court held, in a similar case, that Special allowances paid by the employer to its employee will be included in the scope of basic wages and subject to provident fund contribution.
+However, Hon'ble Supreme Court has not fixed the effective date of order. - d) During the financial year 2019-2020, Directorate General of Goods and Services Tax Intelligence (DGGI) did an inspection based on the analysis of service tax returns filed by the Company in the past.
+The Company has been categorizing services relating to e-Learning and Infrastructure Management Services provided to foreign customers billed in convertible foreign currency under OIDAR services while filing its half-yearly service tax return.
 However, based on the Place of Provision of Services Rules then applicable under the Finance Act, 1994, Service Tax has to be paid for OIDAR services provided to foreign customers even if the conditions for qualifying as export of services are met.
 Hence, the DGGI contended that Service Tax should be paid on the services classified as OIDAR services in the returns.
 The total contended during the period April 2014 to November 2016 of Service Tax was ₹ 161.8 million and the Interest & Penalty as applicable.
-The company believes that the services relating to e-learning and infrastructure management services will not fall under OIDAR services and also the activities covered under E-learning and IMS does not meet the conditions for taxation under the provisions applicable as OIDAR and hence there is no liability.
+The Company believes that the services relating to e-learning and infrastructure management services will not fall under OIDAR services and also the activities covered under E-learning and IMS does not meet the conditions for taxation under the provisions applicable as OIDAR and hence there is no liability.
 However, during the investigation, the Company has paid ₹ 64.6 million under protest to continue the proceeding with the relevant adjudicating authorities.
-Thereafter, the DGGI has issued Show Cause Notice and the company has replied on the same.
+Thereafter, the DGGI has issued Show Cause Notice and the Company has replied on the same.
 The matter is pending with the Adjudicating Authority.
 The company believes that no provision is required to be made against this demand.